CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 Immutable does add some requirements:

 * You need a consistent image creation process and the automation to support updating deployments.
+These new images must be produced on a regular basis to account for patch and malware signature updates.

 * Security testing must be integrated into the image creation and deployment process, including source code tests and, if using virtual machines or standard containers, vulnerability assessments.